minanew12/icu4x/README.md

 For technical information on how to use ICU4X, visit our [API docs (latest stable)](https://docs.rs/icu/latest/) or [API docs (tip of main)](https://unicode-org.github.io/icu4x/rustdoc/icu/).

-More information about the project can be found in [the documents subdirectory](documents/README.md).

 ## Quick Start

 An example `ICU4X` powered application in Rust may look like below...